calypsonet/keyple-demo-ticketing-reloading-remote/server/README.md

 ./gradlew startServer
 ```

-The build command produces the `keyple-demo-remote-server-X.Y.Z-full.jar` JAR file in the `build` directory.
+The build command produces the `keyple-demo-ticketing-reloading-remote-server-X.Y.Z-full.jar` JAR file in the `build` directory.